CometTools/Packages/README.md

 This repository contains all library packages maintained and in use by [LunaSea](https://github.com/LunaTools/LunaSea).
 Included are libraries to facilitate communication with other open-source application's APIs, utilities, etc.

-All packages are available on LunaTool's verified [pub](https://pub.dev/publishers/lunatools.io).
+All packages are available on LunaTool's [verified publisher pub](https://pub.dev/publishers/lunatools.io).

+## Issues

+Issue templates have been created for each package currently available, please use the issue template for the respective package.
+Failure to use the template may result in the issue going unnoticed.

 ## Directory